-- 1. has the purpose or effect of creating an intimidating, hostile or offensive working or academic environment; - 2. has the purpose or effect of substantially or unreasonably interfering with an individual's work or academic performance; - 3. otherwise adversely affects an individual's employment or academic opportunities; - 4. racial harassment includes racially degrading word(s) or actions used to intimidate, describe an individual or to refer to some aspect of the individual's behavior, appearance, attitude, or conduct; - 5. the display, use, or dissemination of racially motivated gestures, objects, pictures, and/or jokes by any means, including, but not limited to, printed materials displayed by electronic means; - 6. race-based labeling or stereotyping with respect to mental, physical, or other abilities, talents, occupational or life goals, etc.;
+- A. has the purpose or effect of creating an intimidating, hostile or offensive working or academic environment; - B. has the purpose or effect of substantially or unreasonably interfering with an individual's work or academic performance; - C. otherwise adversely affects an individual's employment or academic opportunities; - D. religious/ethnic degrading word(s) or actions used to intimidate, describe an individual or refer to some aspect of the individual's behavior, appearance, attitude or conduct; - E. the display, use or dissemination of degrading religious/ethnic suggestive gestures, objects, pictures, and/or jokes by any means including, but not limited to, printed materials and materials displayed by electronic means; - F. religious/ethnic-based labeling or stereotyping with respect to mental, physical or other abilities, talents, occupational or life goals, etc.; - G. conduct, including word(s) or actions, directed toward a person because of their religion or ethnicity that tends to distract or otherwise make it more difficult to perform their job and/or achieve an education.